Language selection

 Political situation

-Russia’s unprovoked and unjustifiable aggression against Ukraine violates international law, jeopardizes stability in the entire region and puts countless innocent lives at risk.
-It also threatens the values and principles that underpin the rules-based international order, including a state’s right to sovereignty and self-determination.
+Russia’s unprovoked and unjustifiable aggression against Ukraine violates international law, jeopardizes stability in the region and puts countless innocent lives at risk.
+It also threatens the values and principles that underpin the rules-based international system, including every state’s right to sovereignty and self-determination.

 Canada-Ukraine bilateral relations

-On December 2, 1991, Canada became the first western country to recognize Ukraine’s independence.
+On December 2, 1991, Canada became the first Western country to recognize Ukraine’s independence.
 Since then, Canada and Ukraine have enjoyed a close bilateral relationship that spans cooperation on security and defence, trade, and advancing Ukraine’s democratic and economic reform efforts.
-Our bilateral relationship is strengthened by warm people-to-people ties, and an active Ukrainian-Canadian community of over 1.4 million people.
+Our bilateral relationship is strengthened by warm people-to-people ties, and an active Ukrainian-Canadian community of over 1.3 million people.

-Since 2022, Canada has provided Ukraine with more than $5 billion in multifaceted assistance, including financial, humanitarian, development military and peace and stabilization aid.
+Since 2022, Canada has committed more than $14 billion in multifaceted assistance to Ukraine, including financial, military, development, humanitarian and peace and stabilization assistance.

-Canada is represented in Ukraine by the Embassy of Canada to Ukraine in Kyiv and the Consulate of Canada in Lviv.
-Ukraine is represented in Canada by an embassy in Ottawa, consulates general in Toronto and Edmonton and an honorary consulate in Vancouver.
+Canada is represented in Ukraine by the Embassy of Canada to Ukraine in Kyiv.
+Ukraine is represented in Canada by an embassy in Ottawa and consulates general in Toronto and Edmonton.

 Related links